-“We don’t like each other.
-Trust me.
-It’s anything but that.”
+“We don’t like each other.”

-“As signified by the punch.”
+“As indicated by the punch.”

 “Yes,” I smiled.
 It had been a good punch.
 Necessary?
 No. Justified?
 Maybe.
-Satisfying?

 “But...
 Something happened?
 Between you two?”
 Ryan prompted, grey eyes wide with concern.

 Where to even begin?
 Not just something, but...everything.
-He was the boy who drove me mad, the boy who said all the wrong things just to get under my skin.
+Potter was the boy who drove me mad, the boy who said all the wrong things just to get under my skin.
 He had seen me at my absolute worst, but I didn’t even know his favorite color.
 We had fought together, slept together—with us, it was always extremes.
-He had chased after me, and also walked away without another glance back.
+He had chased after me, but also walked away without another glance back.
 He didn’t know me at all, and yet he could predict my every move, guess what I was going to do before I even realized it myself.

 Together, we made no sense.